 Why you should compare the best mobile phones in Australia

 Ever since Steve Jobs took to the stage in 2007 and unveiled the very first iPhone to the world, the smartphone has become one of the most important tech devices you will ever own.
-Today's smartphones manage our very existence, connecting us with friends and family and informing us of every part of our day-to-day lives.
+Today's smartphones manage our very existence, connecting us with friends and family and keeping us informed throughout our day-to-day lives.

 The sheer impact of the smartphone on today's society makes the decision on which smartphone to purchase all the more important.
-These products can be expensive, and are quite often purchased on a contract every two years, meaning you have to live with your choice for an extended period of time.
+These products can be expensive and are often purchased with a two-year contract, meaning you have to live with your choice for an extended period of time.

-To make matters harder, these days there are so many great mobile devices to choose from, with major technology manufacturers from around the world all producing excellent quality devices.
+To make matters harder, there are many great mobile devices to choose from, with major technology manufacturers from around the world all producing excellent quality devices.
 We're here to help you choose.

 2016 was the best year for mobile phones to date, and 2017 is shaping up to be even better.
 The trend towards larger screen smartphones has allowed for phones to feature larger batteries, helping overcome the challenge of running out of juice before you get home from work each day.
 Improvements to mobile operating systems like iOS 10 and Android N also allow us to accomplish more from our phones than ever before.

 It hasn't all been smooth sailing though.
 Despite debuting at the number two spot, Samsung's Galaxy Note 7 was recalled because of fear of spontaneous combustion.
-It then had replacements issued and then when some of those caught fire had shipments paused around the world.
-It's reached the point that the phone has been recalled worldwide and won't be relaunched, and so we've removed it from our list altogether.
+It then had replacements issued and when some of those caught fire, shipments were paused around the world.
+It's reached the point that the phone has been recalled worldwide and won't be relaunched, so we've removed it from our list altogether.

-Note 7 issues aside, here at finder we've reviewed all of 2016 and 2017's flagship smartphones, putting them through their paces to see which is best.
+Note 7 issues aside, here at finder we've reviewed all 2016 and 2017 flagship smartphones, putting them through their paces to see which is best.
 We've argued long and hard to create this list of 2017's best smartphones, which we'll be updating constantly.